real-yfprojects/ectec/README.md

 from the specified sender.
 That seems impractical for a chat tool.
 However, this is how the internet works and this chat tool tries to simulate the internet.

+## Features and Roadmap

+Currently the tool only supports limited functionality.
+One can connect to a server, send and receive messages.
+The user can specify different senders and receivers for a sent message.
+The server is able to list connected clients, block new incoming connections when the option is selected and kick clients from the server.
+This feature set is not sufficient for learning how encrypted communication works.
+However this project is under continous development.
+The planned features and their order as well as timely scope of implementation are laid out in the [roadmap](./plan/ROADMAP.md).

 ## Issues and Contributing

 If the program raises an error, something doesn't work as expected or you